underscoreio/underscoreio/src/html/_books/essential-slick.md

 - Making use of the Scala type system with Slick
 - Working with lower-level Plain SQL for fine control over queries

-## Abbreviated Table of Contents

-1. Basics
-   - Orientation
-   - Running the Examples and Exercises
-   - Example: A Sequel Odyssey
-   - Take Home Points
-   - Exercise: Bring Your Own Data

-2. Selecting Data
-   - Select All The Rows!
-   - Filtering Results: The filter Method
-   - The Query and TableQuery Types
-   - Transforming Results: The map Method
-   - Running Queries
-   - Column Expressions
-   - Controlling Queries: Sort, Take, and Drop
-   - Take Home Points
-   - Exercises

-3. Creating and Modifying Data
-   - Inserting Data
-   - Updating Rows
-   - Action Combinators
-   - Deleting Rows
-   - Transactions
-   - Logging Queries and Results
-   - Take Home Points
-   - Exercises

-4. Data Modelling
-    - Application Structure
-    - Representations for Rows
-    - Table and Column Representation
-    - Custom Column Mappings
-    - Value Classes
-    - Sum Types
-    - Take Home Points

-5. Joins and Aggregates
-    - Applicative Joins
-    - Monadic Joins
-    - Zip Joins
-    - Joins Summary
-    - Seen Any Scary Queries?
-    - Aggregation
-    - Take Home Points
-    - Exercises

-6. Plain SQL
-    - Selects
-    - Updates
-    - Type Checked Plain SQL
-    - Take Home Points
-    - Exercises

-Appendix A: Using Different Database Products

-Appendix B: Solutions to Exercises

 ## Sample Chapters

 Chapters 1 and 2 are available as a [free PDF preview download](/files/essential-slick-3-preview.pdf).

-## Prerequisites

-To benefit from this material you will need to know the fundamentals of the Scala language.
-We recommend [Underscore's Essential Scala](essential-scala.html) as the perfect complement to this course.